Red Cross Delivers 3 Unidentified Remains to Israel

 "We cannot give up until everybody, all the bodies, will be here," said Rimona Velner, a Tel Aviv resident who joined the gathering.
 "It's very important to the families and for us ... to close this circle."

-A senior U.S. official and a second source familiar with negotiations said that in messages passed to Hamas by mediators Wednesday, Israel warned the terrorist group that its fighters had 24 hours to leave the yellow zone or face strikes.
+A senior U.S. official and a second source familiar with negotiations said that in messages passed to Hamas by mediators on Wednesday, Israel warned the militant group that its fighters had 24 hours to leave the yellow zone or face strikes.

 That deadline passed Thursday evening, after which the senior U.S. official said "Israel will enforce the ceasefire and engage Hamas targets behind the yellow line."
 Hamas did not respond to a request for comment.